Naveensaireddy9966/Sparkles-Website/README.md

 # Sparkles-Website
-Done by Naveen and Rahul
+Done by Naveen and Rahul In Internship